 How Many Working Days In A Year In Quebec?

-Quebec has eight public holidays a year, including the following:
+Quebec has eight public holidays a year:

 - New Year’s Day